-The Cleveland Society for Human Resource Management (CSHRM) is the local affiliate chapter of the Society for Human Resource Management (SHRM), an international organization comprised of over 250,000+ human resource professionals.
+The Cleveland Society for Human Resource Management (CSHRM) is the local affiliate chapter of the Society for Human Resource Management (SHRM), an international organization comprised of over 275,000+ human resource professionals in over 160 countries.

 SHRM is the world's largest organization devoted exclusively to the professional needs of human resource management.
 Members of our chapter are exposed to the most up-to-date developments and reports in the field.
 Members also associate with fellow HR professionals, both generalists and specialists from large and small organizations representing manufacturing, services, health care, financial services, plus many other diverse organizations, including those in the public and not-for-profit sectors.